 I think it’s safe to say that one of the biggest frustrations for toddler-aged kiddos is lack of communication.
-Or it’s at least been one of the biggest frustrations for Brooklyn since she came home from China last June.
+Or it’s at least been one of the biggest frustrations for Sunshine since she came home from China last June.
 I am convinced that since we brought her home at 13 months old, she’s known exactly what she wanted and how she wanted it.
 But given the language barrier, her young age, and her un-repaired cleft lip and palate … well, there wasn’t much communicating happening from her side.

 Enter our non-verbal saving grace, American Sign Language (ASL).
-We had used a few signs with our biological children when they were Brooklyn’s age, but mostly because I thought it was cool and seemed like a good thing to do.
+We had used a few signs with our biological children when they were Sunshine’s age, but mostly because I thought it was cool and seemed like a good thing to do.
 We didn’t actually depend on the signs for communication.
-But with Brooklyn, signs have pretty much become a way of life.
+But with Sunshine, signs have pretty much become a way of life.
 I’m not just talking about the signs for “more” and “all done” … I’m talking about complete non-verbal communication with ASL.
 Not full sentences mind you, but “toddler talk” using ASL.

 She can point to the body parts on her face and I also have another handful of signs that I am working on teaching her: I love you, coat, happy, train, brush teeth, kiss, want, dance, sit, stand, banana, friend, gentle, outside, cat, color, and TV.
 And there are countless more I’d like to learn but I try to only introduce a few at a time.
 She can pick up some immediately after showing her just one time, others take longer.

-Teaching Brooklyn ASL was not always easy though.
+Teaching Sunshine ASL was not always easy though.
 In fact, the first sign I taught her, “milk,” was probably the most difficult.
 I started signing a few important words when we were in China but didn’t really begin trying to teach them to her until we had been home for a few days.
 Every time we had her milk out to drink, I’d hold it in front of her and sign “milk.”
 I even amazingly got her to imitate me doing it a few times.
 I did this … a lot.
 All the time.

 It was slow-going at first and certainly an uphill battle on many occasions, but worth every ounce of work.
-Brooklyn learned a burst of signs in late November/early December when she was 18 months old – she was picking up multiple signs each week!
+Sunshine learned a burst of signs in late November/early December when she was 18 months old – she was picking up multiple signs each week!
 We also noticed a drastic reduction in her temper tantrums around that time.
 I think that part of it was just being more comfortable with us, but I can also attribute her behavior change to language acquisition.

-Using ASL has been really fun for our two biological children as well – they can interpret what Brooklyn is saying for other people who don’t understand it and they even help teach her signs!
+Using ASL has been really fun for our two biological children as well – they can interpret what Sunshine is saying for other people who don’t understand it and they even help teach her signs!
 My oldest daughter learns some ASL at school and she is always excited to teach us the new words she has learned.
-Brooklyn is still pretty non-verbal.
+Sunshine is still pretty non-verbal.
 She does not say any words, although she makes a few sounds that mimic words and she uses different tones extremely well.

 Before you ask, no – I am not fluent in ASL and I did not know it before I had children.
-In fact, I only knew a handful of signs before we brought Brooklyn home.
-I have learned from a book, videos and yes, I’ll say it … an iPhone app The resource I have leaned on the most is a great book called Teach Your Tot to Sign by Stacy A. Thompson.
+In fact, I only knew a handful of signs before we brought Sunshine home.
+I have learned from a book, videos and yes, I’ll say it … an iPhone app 🙂 The resource I have leaned on the most is a great book called Teach Your Tot to Sign by Stacy A. Thompson.
 I have yet to look up a sign that wasn’t in the book.
 I also like the Baby Signing Time videos because they show multiple children doing the signs in their own ways.
 The iPhone/iPad app that we have is called Baby Sign and Learn – it has digital cartoon-like babies that show the signs.
 There are many, many more resources out there for parents, theses are just the ones that I am using.

 Communication with little ones is always difficult, whether they are biological or adopted.
-Now that Brooklyn has been home for 8 months, the initial language barrier is not an issue anymore.
-But there are still times when Brooklyn is passionately signing a word and I have no idea what she’s saying.
+Now that Sunshine has been home for 8 months, the initial language barrier is not an issue anymore.
+But there are still times when Sunshine is passionately signing a word and I have no idea what she’s saying.
 I am so happy though, that she has the skills to be able to effectively communicate what she needs and wants.
 And if it’s something we haven’t signed yet, the information is only a book, video, or iPhone app away.